 Informal events are probably easier to use because you can show more of your own personality and what makes you tick.
 A good way to assess whether an informal event demarcates a transition into adulthood is if 1) it gave you a new perspective or degree of self-awareness, 2) taught you that idealism can still play an important role in achieving goals, or conversely, 3) helped show you that the world doesn’t often conform today to idealistic realities (a time when you learned realism).

 For example, perhaps after growing up in a multi-cultural environment, you finally witness a racist encounter in a more restricted environment.
 This could serve as a powerful eye-opener about the state of some parts of the world, informally achieving an implicit state of adulthood.

 However, your topic need not be so weighty when talking about your own growth, because when discussing personal development, almost any group can be massaged to form a “community,” which means you have a wide array of options to use as a point marking a transition to adulthood.

 In terms of strategy, an anecdote will be particularly effective here.

 With these tips, you should be well on your way to writing the perfect Common App.
 Best of luck from the CollegeVine team!

-With a new year comes a new admissions cycle with its unique set of challenges.
-In order to write exceptional essays that will garner you a spot at your dream school, you must be aptly prepared.
-Check out the newest CollegeVine blog post How to Write the Common Application Essays 2017-2018 for the latest tips and tricks that will help you stand out in the applicant pool!
+With a new year comes a new admissions cycle with its own set of unique challenges.
+In order to write exceptional essays that can help to secure a spot at your dream school, you should be aptly prepared.
+Check out the CollegeVine blog post How to Write the Common Application Essays 2017-2018 for the latest tips and tricks that will help you stand out in the applicant pool!